 Q: What about income?

 The cost of living in SMA – one of the most expensive cities in Mexico due to the high foreign population – is still a fraction of what it is in the DC metro area.
-We will rent out our house in Virginia and anticipate being able to fully meet our monthly expenses just on the rental income.
+We will rent our house on AirBnb in Virginia and anticipate being able to fully meet our monthly expenses just on the rental income.
 We have marketable skills and can supplement the rental income with something immigration or tax law-related if we need or want to.

 Q: How do the kids feel about this?